mayssakorbi/WebApp-Multilingual-Speech-Recognition/README.md

 ## Technologies Used
 Frontend: HTML, CSS, JavaScript

 Backend: FastAPI, WebSockets

 AI Model: Whisper (fine-tuned version)

 Other Tools: Python, Hugging Face, Lora, Bitsandbytes

-## Getting Started
-Instructions to get started...

 ### Prerequisites
 Python 3.9+: Ensure that Python is installed.
 You can download it from python.org.

 Visual Studio Code: A lightweight and powerful editor with extensions like Python and Prettier.
 Download it from code.visualstudio.com.

 Google Colab Pro : Use this for fine-tuning and training the Whisper model, offering enhanced computing resources.

-### Installation
-Steps to install the project...

 ## Usage
-How to use the application...
+Download the files to your local machine.

+Launch the application in Visual Studio Code.

+Choose a file to transcribe and upload it through the web interface.

+View the transcription results once the file is processed.

 ## Contributing
 How to contribute...